cierrateam/laravel-sendgrid-newsletter/README.md

 3. 'unsubscribed' - Template: Will be send if the user unsubscribes (needs Button with 'action_url')
 <br>

+## Requires:

+This packages requires [swiftmade/laravel-sendgrid-notification-channel](https://github.com/swiftmade/laravel-sendgrid-notification-channel) please see the the docs for settings.

 ## Installation:
 <br>
 To install this package, you need to use Composer.
 Run the following command in your terminal: